pderichs/kalkulator/README.md

 # DONE

+- BUG: Cell does not check for numbers (expect_number)
 - BUG: More tests for and
 - BUG: More tests for or
 - BUG: More tests for if